pradiptaaj/Dev.i-je/README.md

-# Thaili – Your Chat & Deals Platform
+# Thaili – Your Deals Platform

 *Don't Just Find A Deal – Find _Your_ Deal*